kinopio-club/kinopio-help/posts/terms-of-service.md

 ---
-title: Adding Images to Cards
+title: Terms of Service
-tags: ['How to Use']
+tags: ['Policies']
 color: cyan
 ---
-# Terms of Service

 In life and in business, I endeavor to treat everyone fairly, ethically, and honestly.
 But for that unlikely but possible nefarious actor, this boring legal document exists.
 This document is adapted from [Basecamp's](https://basecamp.com/about/policies/terms) Terms of Service.